-As our campaign, Put Patients First: Back General Practice, has highlighted, patient numbers have soared to an all-time high of 340m consultations a year - 40m more than five years ago - while funding has dropped to an all-time low of 8.39%.
+As our campaign Put patients first: Back general practice, has highlighted, patient numbers have soared to an all-time high of 340 m consultations a year - 40m more than even five years ago - while funding has dropped to an all-time low of 8.39%.

-Yet if GP services are properly supported, the rest of the NHS will benefit, not least from reductions in costly emergency admissions to hospitals.
+Yet if GP services are properly supported, the rest of the NHS will benefit, not least from the reduction in costly emergency admissions to hospitals.

 It will also make recommendations about what needs to change in order for us to continue to deliver high standards of patient care.